-- The observers' primary purpose to assist players in upholding Spirit of the Game by keeping the game moving and intervening where requested or necessary to avoid protracted disputes. - Introduce the crew. - Competition rules point totals, caps, and timeouts. - Time limits You actively track and announce them to the players using hand signals. - Active calls for time limits and boundary calls (and others where applicable for the specific game or tournament), you make the call and play generally continues. - In the end zone Two hands pointed toward the ground in the end zone indicates only that the play occurred in the end zone.
+- The observers' primary purpose to assist players in upholding Spirit of the Game by keeping the game moving and intervening where requested or necessary to avoid protracted disputes. - Introduce the crew. - Identify the spirit captains and make sure they talk to each other before the game and during halftime. - Competition rules point totals, caps, and timeouts. - Time limits You actively track and announce them to the players using hand signals. - Active calls for time limits and boundary calls (and others where applicable for the specific game or tournament), you make the call and play generally continues. - In the end zone Two hands pointed toward the ground in the end zone indicates only that the play occurred in the end zone.
 It does not imply an up or down or goal call. - Inactive calls for other calls, it is up to the players; if no call is made, or if one is made, but they agree themselves on a particular outcome (right or wrong), the players' decision stands. - Do-overs there may be instances where no official is in position to confidently rule; in these cases, the disc will get sent back to the thrower, just as players would do absent observers. - Rulings are final players need not agree to request observer intervention; if one player requests, then you make a ruling and the ruling is final. - Misconduct explain that if players engage in actions that warrant it, Misconduct Fouls are assessed, and that repeated instances will result in penalties. - Remind teams to maintain clear sidelines.